-Jason earned his law degree, magna cum laude, from Rutgers University School of Law, where he was also a Governor's Executive Fellow at the Eagleton Institute.
-While in law school, Jason was a teaching assistant for federal evidence and represented Rutgers Law in the American Association of Justice Student Trial Advocacy Competition.
-Jason also served as Administrative Editor of the Rutgers Law Journal.
-Upon graduation from law school, Jason received the Student Advocacy Award from the International Academy of Trial Lawyers.
+Jason earned his law degree, magna cum laude, from Rutgers University School of Law, and a certificate from the Graduate Fellowship Program in politics and government from the Eagleton Institute of Politics.
+Upon graduation, Jason received the Student Advocacy Award from the International Academy of Trial Lawyers.
+While in law school, Jason served as administrative editor of the Rutgers Law Journal and represented Rutgers Law in the American Association of Justice Student Trial Advocacy Competition.
 Jason earned his bachelor's degree in political science and international affairs from The George Washington University in Washington, D.C.

 During law school, Jason served as an intern for the Honorable Ann Marie Donio, U.S. Magistrate Judge for the District of New Jersey.